Gibberlings3/Another_Fine_Hell/c#anotherfinehell/readme.anotherfinehell.english.txt

 BUT: if your NPC is supposed to be kidnapped with the PC and turn up in Irenicus Dungeon, you can also let them remain in the party.
 If this is the case, tagg the script block for the NPC's leaving with "Global("C#AfHSoD_RevisedEnd","GLOBAL",0)" so your NPC will stay with the PC in case this altered SoD ending is playing.
 Note: the setting of "Global("bd_plot","global",591)" which handles the "PC is murder supect NPC reactions" in bd4100.are is skipped with this mod so they do not show.

 In addition, parting of the group will now happen after the public scene upon returning to Baldur's Gate.
 There is one line of Duke Belt where your NPC could give a line, independent on whether they would stay or go.
-For this, use this example code from Ascalon to add an interjection for your NPC.
+For this, use this example code from Ascalon's Breagar to add an interjection for your NPC.
 Leaving will then be handled via your mod NPC's normale script block in bdcut61.bcs as mentioned above:

 ------------ compatibility code, all into tp2:
 /* Another Fine Hell */